-HSA 401

-Introduction to Homeland Security
+HSA 401 Introduction to Homeland Security 54 hours lecture Grading: letter grade

 This course will introduce students to the vocabulary and important components of Homeland Security.
 It will include the importance of the agencies associated with Homeland Security and their interrelated duties and relationships.
 It will examine historical events and state, national and international laws that impact Homeland Security.
 The most critical threats confronting Homeland Security will be examined.